All Episodes

 We got my committee to deal with this.

-So there's there's a bunch of little things going on with this, but he's going to propose a massive carbon tax that nobody will support for the express purpose of proving it it won't work.
+So there's a bunch of little things going on with this, but he's going to propose a massive carbon tax that nobody will support for the express purpose of proving it won't work.

 I don't care what the New York Times says about Democrats don't think taxes are the way to deal with global warming.